-Alisse Garner Metge, “Conservation through Consecration,” in Stewardship and the Creation: LDS Perspectives on the Environment, eds.
-George B. Handley, Terry B. Ball, and Steven L. Peck (Provo, UT: Religious Studies Center), 109–19.
+Alisse Garner Metge, “Conservation through Consecration,” in Stewardship and the Creation: LDS Perspectives on the Environment, ed.
+George B. Handley, Terry B. Ball, and Steven L. Peck (Provo, UT: Religious Studies Center, Brigham Young University, 2006), 109–19.

 Conservation through Consecration

 Alisse Garner Metge

 Alisse Garner Metge received a bachelor’s degree in conservation biology and molecular biology from Brigham Young University and a master’s degree in wildlife resources from the University of Idaho.
 She has spent several years working as a genetics researcher, first in the biotech industry and then in the field of conservation genetics, and is currently pursuing her career of choice: motherhood.

 Man’s relationship with and responsibility to creation is a subject about which God has spoken abundantly.
 Numerous scriptural passages affirm the intrinsic value and eternal nature of the Lord’s creations and instruct us in our stewardship over them.
 These doctrines culminate in the principle of consecration, the giving of all we have and are to the purposes of the Lord.
 In Doctrine and Covenants 104:13–18, the Lord clearly outlines the concepts necessary to the establishment of a system based on consecration: first, the acknowledgment that all things are the Lord’s; second, a knowledge of the Lord’s purposes; third, an understanding that the Lord has given man agency and made him a steward; and fourth, a recognition that, for the system to work, it must be done in the Lord’s way.
 I will use these four principles as a framework for understanding consecration and related doctrines.
 I will then explore how application of these principles would alleviate many conservation problems centering around human use of resources.
 Finally, I will outline how several programs of the Church currently put these doctrines into practice.